aswathyachuzz/Aqua_Safe/README.md

 7. Deployment: Deploy the system on a server or cloud platform to handle user requests and ensure accessibility.Ensure scalability and security to handle potential user traffic and protect sensitive data.

-8. Testing and Monitoring: Thoroughly test the system to ensure its accuracy,performance,and reliability.
-Implement monitoring mechanisms to track system usage, detect anomalies, and address any issues promptly.
+8. Testing and Monitoring: Thoroughly test the system to ensure its accuracy,performance,and reliability.Implement monitoring mechanisms to track system usage, detect anomalies, and address any issues promptly.

 9. Maintenance and Updates: Regularly maintain and update the system to incorporate new data,improve models' performance, and address emerging challenges.
 Stay updated with the latest research and guidelines related to drinking water quality.